matthewpalmer/matthewpalmer.github.io/README.markdown

 - Try out images

-I used (https://github.com/maciakl/Sample-Jekyll-Site)[Sample Jekyll Site by maciakl] as a foundation.
+I used [Sample Jekyll Site by maciakl](https://github.com/maciakl/Sample-Jekyll-Site) as a foundation.
 If you're going to build a Jekyll site, it saves a lot of time.